mattermost/mattermost-handbook/operations/business-operations/customer-support.md

 ## Support Team metrics

-THe Support Team is driven by three key metrics, First Reply Time, Next Reply Time and Customer Satisfaction.
-Deatils of these metrics for our enterprise customers can found [here](https://handbook.mattermost.com/operations/business-operations/analytics/metrics-definitions#support-tickets).
+The Support Team is driven by three key metrics, First Reply Time, Next Reply Time and Customer Satisfaction.
+Deatils of these metrics for our enterprise customers can be found [here](https://handbook.mattermost.com/operations/business-operations/analytics/metrics-definitions#support-tickets).